KLD997/FreeTune/README.md

 - Plotting and data visualization with `matplotlib`.
 - Customizable to suit various ECU tuning needs.

+## How to run LinOLS easily
+You can download an `executable` which is located under `executable` map in this repository.

+And then you just run it with `./LinOLS`.

+Important: If you install the executable only thing you need to download is `zenity`, if you don't have it already.

 ## Prerequisites

 ### System Requirements